 In addition to their regular season, the Rebels meet the Half Century Men’s Club every other Sunday afternoon during the winter and early spring.
 These games, played in St. Petersburg, are witnessed by thousands of fans . . . many of those fans are winter visitors representing nearly every state in the United States, plus several foreign countries.

 During the 1968-69 winter season the Rebels had an unprecedented undefeated record — a feat never before accomplished by any girls’ team against the Half Century Club.

 The Rebels are a close knit group with great team spirit.
 Every member of the team devotes many hours to practice and games.
 Their dedication to the game and to the team is reflected in the team’s record and performance.
 While the Rebels are justifiably proud of the number of individual honors that they have been accorded its members, it is in their strength as a TEAM that they take THEIR GREATEST PRIDE.

-Read the program below under DOCUMENTS or peruse individual pages under IMAGES.
+VIEW the individual pages under IMAGES.

 Sad note…Pat Walker passed away this morning, December 8, 2020.
 She was always a hero…on and off the field and was loved by many.
 She will be missed.